minh-p/personal-website/README.md

-# Portfolio #2
+# Personal Website #2
-Second attempt at a good portfolio.
+Second attempt at a good personal website.

 ## Currently working on: